Skip to main content

 Skilled Worker (formerly Tier 2) or Student (formerly Tier 4) Visa: If your worker is on a sponsorship visa, you must provide the following details:

 1. Sponsorship Letter: Upload a clear, legible copy of the worker's official sponsorship letter.
-If you are unable to provide a copy of the Sponsorship letter please upload a completed version of the document at the bottom of this article.

 2. Sponsor Company Name: Manually type the full name of the company sponsoring the worker.